audrype14/dsf41-python-eda-highlight/README.md

 It showcases two key Python-based data analysis projects:

 ## 🔍 Project 01: Student Exam Grade Classification
-A Python script that accepts user input (name, ID, score), and classifies the score into a grade category using `if-elif` statements.
+A Python script that accepts user input (name, ID, score) and classifies the score into a grade category using `if-elif` statements.

 ## 📊 Project 02: Sales Data EDA
 - Performed missing value treatment using `fillna()`